tusharsnx/jsx-css-module-transforms/README.md

 ```

 **By default, If plugin found any `'*.module.css'` import, it will transform all our css classes to use style objects.**
 If we want to use global css classes, we need to add `'#'` at the end of the class.
-This will tell plugin not to tranform these classes and keep them as is:
+This will tell plugin not to transform these classes and keep them as is:

 ```jsx
 import "./m1.module.css"